 HARLEQUINA and her friends moved in at the Hallwyl Palace in Stockholm during fall 2016.
 With her friends Pantalone, Pulcinella and many more.
 Both adults and children had the chance to explore Commedia dell ́arte and the Venice Carnival!

-HARLEQUINA & HARLEQUIN was a family exhibition produced and exposed at The HALLWYL MUSEUM where the guest floors and Wilhelmina von Hallwyl ́s bedroom at the extraordinary Palace was transformed to the Venice festival.
+HARLEQUINA & HARLEQUIN was a family exhibition produced and exposed at The HALLWYL MUSEUM where the guest floors and Wilhelmina von Hallwyl ́s bedroom at the extraordinary Palace were transformed to the Venice festival.

 Commedia dell ́arte.